Music and Web Design

 I’ve formally learned — and forgotten — music twice in my life.
 I took piano lessons for a good many years as a kid, but then stopped probably when I was 12 or 13.
 I then went to university as a music major, where I had to play an instrument and take a whole slew of music theory classes.
 I learned about the many rules around music (parallel fifths and the like).
 I’ve since forgotten pretty much all of it.

 But!
-As an 8th grader, I learned how to play bass by playing along to tapes, CDs, and .
+As an 8th grader, I learned how to play bass by playing along to tapes, CDs, and the radio.
 I went on to play in bands that had strong improvisational tendencies that required me to have a keen ear and a gut feeling about where to take the song.

 I can play music by ear, but struggle with sheet music.
 There are many other musicians like me.
 There are also people who are the exact opposite, who can play any piece of sheet music you put in front of them but might not be able to play along to the radio or improv with a group of musicians.

 There are web practitioners that have degrees in computer science (trained in a music conservatory!).
 There are also web practitioners that come from many, many other fields (folk musicians!).
 Both types of practitioner bring their own skills to the table and are valuable additions to a team.
 In my experience, I’ve found that teams that have a healthy blend of these practitioners produce some amazing results.

 The trajectory of the industry and my trajectory as a musician

 Here’s my musical trajectory, beginning with when I started playing music: